 - 3 tbs water

 - 1 egg white lightly beaten

-- During this hour, (after the dough has chilled for 30 minutes) get your pie crust ready.
+- During this hour, get your pie crust ready.
 Grease a pie plate and roll out each disk to be about 10-11".
-Press one rolled out crust down into the bottom of the dish, going up the sides.
-With the second crust, cut into 1-1 1/2" strips for lattice top.
+Press one rolled out crust down into the bottom of the pie dish, going up the sides.
+With the second crust, cut into 1-1 ½" strips for lattice top.

 - After 1 hour, peaches will be sitting in a bowl of juice.
 In a small bowl, combine corn starch, spices and water until smooth.
 Separate the peaches and juice and pour the juice in with the corn starch mixture - set the peaches aside for later.